shreyash3087/Votify/README.md

 Votify
 "Votify" is an easy-to-use online polling system designed for college events, competitions, and audience engagement.
 It allows event organizers to quickly create polls, where participants can vote on different options in real-time.

+Notes from Figma Designer
 @amaansyed27 - https://github.com/amaansyed27 Added Figma Link for 3 pages Home, Join, Create - Issue #2
 Figma Link - https://www.figma.com/design/RlhrjSkortr6FLQDRyF68k/Votify?node-id=0-1&t=QuPx6rbVaSGWdx2M-1
-Notes:
+Guide for figma file:
 1. If you are working on any page, refers comments - if functionality added close the comment
 2. Make edits in your own figma file, exports are possible from my file
 3. More pages to be designed in future
 #AcWoC

 Key Features:
-•	Instant Voting: Users can vote on polls quickly and easily through their phones or computers.
+- Instant Voting: Users can vote on polls quickly and easily through their phones or computers.
-•	Real-Time Results: As soon as votes are cast, results update live, keeping the audience engaged throughout the event.
+- Real-Time Results: As soon as votes are cast, results update live, keeping the audience engaged throughout the event.
-•	Simple Poll Creation: Organizers can create and manage polls with minimal effort.
+- Simple Poll Creation: Organizers can create and manage polls with minimal effort.
-•	Anti-Cheating Measures: Prevents multiple votes from the same user, ensuring fair results.
+- Anti-Cheating Measures: Prevents multiple votes from the same user, ensuring fair results.
-•	Mobile-Friendly: Designed to be accessible on any device, perfect for events where everyone is on the go.
+- Mobile-Friendly: Designed to be accessible on any device, perfect for events where everyone is on the go.

 Building Requirements (MVP)
 Core Features